Paul W. Litchfield: Accolades

 Arizona named an important avenue "Litchfield Road" in his honor and Kent State University presents the Paul W. Litchfield Goodyear Scholarship to students entering the university and its regional campuses.
 To qualify for this award, one of the student's parents must be an employee with five or more years of service with, or a retiree of, the Goodyear Tire and Rubber Company or one of its domestic subsidiaries.
 The selection for this renewable award is based on the students academic records, national test scores and financial need.
-In 1959, Akron, Ohio named a new middle school Paul Weeks Litchfield Middle School (usually referred to Litchfield Middle School and later as Litchfield Junor High School).
+In 1959, Akron, Ohio named a new middle school Paul Weeks Litchfield Middle School (usually referred to Litchfield Middle School and later as Litchfield Junior High School).
 The school was demolished in 2013 and replaced in 2016 by Litchfield Community Learning Center.
 Gadsden, Alabama honored Litchfield by naming a school, Litchfield High School, after him in 1970.
 This was due to the fact that in 1929, Litchfield had a plant built in Gadsden providing the people of that town with employment.
 Litchfield Park, which was founded in 1916, was incorporated as a city in 1987.
+The lake at Great Trail Council's Camp Manatoc is named Lake Litchfield.